 A healthy organization is one that can get things done quickly, efficiently, and with minimal stress or disruption.
 It is one way to ensure these benefits while also preserving the integrity of your documents and keeping them from being lost or altered without authorization.

-Whether your needs are related to your organization’s business, a litigation hold, or just something you want to insure against theft, document control can support the goals of any business.
+Whether your needs are related to your organization’s business, a litigation hold, or just something you want to insure against theft, it can support the goals of any business.

 Document control best practices help companies to manage their documents more efficiently and effectively.

-Document control best practices can be divided into two categories:
+Document control best practices and tips can be divided into two categories:

 The first category includes the policies related to how a company manages its documents.
 For instance, it can be about how many copies of a document should be kept, what should happen when a document has been lost or damaged, etc.